Robert-W/esri-leaflet-webpack/README.md

 ### npm scripts

 #### <code>npm start</code>
 <p>Use this for development.
-It will put the built code in build, obviously.</p>
+It will put the built code in build.</p>

 #### <code>npm run dist</code>
 <p>Generates a deployment build in /dist.</p>